hoff9811/hoff9811.github.io/github-project.md

 Our data shows the fluid nature of the Bank’s portfolio - each month, new accounts are added and old account roll off the books.
 Because of this dynamic, it’s important to control for portfolio changes over time when evaluating model performance.
-A commonly used techinque to account for this is what’s called a *closed-end analysis*:
+A commonly used technique to account for this is what’s called a *closed-end analysis*:

 -   At t= 0, a starting list of accounts is defined.
 In this analysis,